Review translated videos in HeyGen | HeyGen

 Processing may take a few minutes depending on the length of your video.

-Important: You can’t proofread or edit a translated video after it has been fully generated.
+Important: You cannot proofread or edit a translated video after it has been fully generated.
 Proofreader must be used as part of the translation workflow before you generate the final result.

-If you’ve already completed a translation and need to make changes, your options are to:

 Step 5: Review your translated script